slowernews/wisdom-tldr/README.md

 > *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*

-> *'Put all the meat in the barbecue.' -- Portuguese soccer coach*

 *Pawn sacrifices* are effective but use it *only* on life changing situations: it's a scar for life.

 > *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)*

 > *'Keep your hands clean.' -- Robert Greene (26th law of power)*

+When nothing else works, [surrender](#on-surrendering) or anger and go [all in](#on-desperate-targets).

 ===
 ###On desperate targets

-> *'Desperate people will risk anything in a fight.
+Desperate people will risk anything in a fight.
 This gives them a huge advantage.
-They have nothing to lose.'*
+They have nothing to lose.

-> *'use anger only as a tool, when you need it to improve your situation.'*
+> *'Use anger only as a tool, when you need it to improve your situation.'*

 > *'Beware the fury of a patient man.' -- John Dryden*